Last chance to enter the 2018 Business Advantage Awards

 This year, winners will also be able to access additional support of up to £1,000 of accountancy advice from WGN and a year’s free membership of the Institute of Directors.

-Application forms are available here.
-For more information, and to submit your application, please email or call 0113 281 6770.
-The deadline for entries is Tuesday 27 February 2018.
-Shortlisted applicants will be asked to give a 10-minute presentation on their business to a panel on Tuesday 27 March 2018.
+For more information, and to submit an application, please email or call 0113 281 6770.
+Shortlisted applicants will be invited to give a 10-minute presentation on their business to a panel on Tuesday 27 March.

 In the last three years, 16 businesses have benefited from the Awards.